-Founded in fall 2009, the Cardiology Interest Group carries the purpose to increase awareness and education in the field of cardiology.
+Founded in fall 2009, CIG increases awareness and education in the field of cardiology.
 Through our activities, we also hope to spread health knowledge about cardiology to the community at large.
-We will also provide a platform that enables students with opportunities to network with cardiologist, gain experience through clinical and scientific research, and participate in the conferences and symposia.
-CIG will also provide opportunities for facility mentorship.
+We provide a platform that equips students with opportunities to network with cardiologists, gain experience through clinical and scientific research, and participate in conferences and symposiums.
+CIG also provides opportunities for facility mentorship.

 Dermatology Interest Group (DIG)

-Founded spring 2003, the Dermatology Interest Group’s mission is to provide accurate information regarding dermatology residency programs and careers in dermatology with a goal to optimize interactions between medical students and the faculty.
-Our group works to provide a forum for exchange of ideas and experiences related to education, research, and patient service in dermatology.
+Founded in spring 2003, the Dermatology Interest Group provides accurate information regarding dermatology residency programs and careers in dermatology with a goal to optimize interactions between medical students and the faculty.
+Our group works to provide a forum for exchanging ideas and experiences related to education, research, and patient service in dermatology.

 |Sara Hassan Yousseffirstname.lastname@example.org|

 The Emergency Medicine Interest Group is open to all medical students, particularly those with an interest in emergency medicine.
 The goal of the group is to expose students to emergency medicine early in their education and encourage exploration of the field.
 Lunchtime speakers include various influential faculty from the surrounding area to discuss emergency medicine topics.
 Covering an array of clinical skills, the group-sponsored activities include the cadaver clinic, suture clinic, airway management, and ultrasound technique.
 We organize community outreach programs to teach basic lifesaving skills, and we arrange shadowing shifts in the emergency departments at Parkland Hospital and Children’s Medical Center Dallas.